Panzimy/Panzimy/Info.md

 >**Info:**

-This is a page of me and issues are here for ideas what I can translate
+This is a page of me and discussions are here for ideas what I can translate